 Transfer Students Please Submit the Following

-Students transferring from a college or university from within the United States must also submit:
+Students transferring in F-1 status from a school from within the United States must also submit:

 - Copy of I-20 Form from current school